KVYNmusic/KVYNmusic.github.io/_pages/index.md

 ---

 <p class="text-justify">
 Kevin Yuliawan aka KVYN is a musician & entertainer out of Milford, CT.
 By combining his musical talents with his skills in technology, KVYN offers a unique, one-man band experience with a full spectrum of sound including drums and bass via backing tracks, live streaming, and handling audience song requests through this website.
 KVYN offers more than just a show; he offers an interactive experience.
-With a repertoire of almost 300 songs, KVYN is sure to make any event a memorable one.
+With a repertoire of over 250+ songs, KVYN is sure to make any event a memorable one.
 </p>

 <div class="text-center iframe-container">